junxit/us-congress-bills-114/metadata.md

 - 2016-01-12 — Motion to reconsider laid on the table Agreed to without objection.
 - 2016-01-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 418 - 2 (Roll no. 43). (text: CR 1/11/2016 H229-235)
 - 2016-01-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 418 - 2 (Roll no. 43).(text: CR 1/11/2016 H229-235)
+- 2016-01-19 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.